 Secretary of State for Transport Chris Grayling and Rail Minister Paul Maynard (inset left) visited recently and were impressed with the work.

 Representatives of train operating companies such as Northern and Transpennine Express have given their full backing to the project, recognising the benefits the chord will deliver to their customers.

-Manchester City Council leader Sir Richard Leese, Interim Mayor for Manchester Tony Lloyd and Salford Mayor Paul Dennett have also visited and commented on the scale and complexities of the programme while also understanding how it will help improve rail travel.
+Manchester City Council leader Sir Richard Leese, interim mayor for Manchester Tony Lloyd and Salford mayor Paul Dennett have also visited and commented on the scale and complexities of the programme, while understanding how it will help improve rail travel.

 Stay in touch

 You can email the project team with any further queries at Ordsallchord@networkrail.co.uk.

 We will update this page with further information as it becomes available.